Overview

 How does the procedure work?

-• The stem cells are either extracted from the bone marrow (usually of the hip bone) or the bloodstream.
+- The stem cells are extracted from the bone marrow (usually of the hip bone) or the bloodstream.
 The patient is first given growth factors to increase the number of available stem cells.

-• The extracted stem cells are then prepared in the laboratory and frozen until they are ready to be used.
+- The extracted stem cells are then prepared in the laboratory and frozen until ready for use.
 Enough stem cells for two transplants are usually stored.

-• The next step is called conditioning.
-In this step, all the cells in the bone marrow are killed, including the cancer cells.
+- The next step is called conditioning.
+In this step, all the cells in the bone marrow, including the cancer cells, are killed.
 This is usually done with chemotherapy or radiotherapy.

-• The last step is called transplantation.
-It takes place one or two days after the completion of conditioning.
-The stem cells are transplanted via IV infusion.
-This procedure only takes a couple of hours.
+- The last step is transplantation, which occurs one or two days after conditioning is completed.
+The stem cells are transplanted via IV infusion, which only takes two hours.

 Analogous Stem Cell Transplant for Multiple Myeloma